 The red carpets have been very, very busy the past year as Hollywood has been rolling out a staggering number of made-to-be-a-hit movies and television dramas.
 But let’s face it – most of us are perpetual busy-bees for most of the year (and the occasional eye-bagged zombies) and are a wee bit pressed for time to really keep up with what Hollywood has to offer.
+So prep your laptops for the long hours of movie grinding.
+Better get one that won’t get too hot on your lap or your bed to avoid unwanted interruptions like fire and smoke.
+Just kidding, laptops on GuruVerdict if you are looking for something that won’t heat up too easy.

 If you are one of these people (and I bet you are), no need to rummage through your many entertainment options because have we got a great list of 5 movies that you simply must watch.
 Go ahead, take a much-needed break, and grab some popcorn (or in some cases, a tissue box).